tamunoWoks/database_systems/db_languages.md

 ### Data-Definition Language:
 We specify a database schema by a set of definitions expressed by a special language called a data-definition language (DDL).
 The DDL is also used to specify additional properties of the data.

-&nbsp;&nbsp;&nbsp;&nbsp;We specify the storage structure and access methods used by the database system by a set of statements in a special type of DDL called a **data storage and definition** language.
+We specify the storage structure and access methods used by the database system by a set of statements in a special type of DDL called a **data storage and definition** language.
 These statements define the implementation details of the database schemas, which are usually hidden from the users.

+The data values stored in the database must satisfy certain consistency constraints.
+The DDL provides facilities to specify such constraints.
+The database system checks these constraints every time the database is updated.
+In general, a constraint can be an arbitrary predicate pertaining to the database.
+However, arbitrary predicates may be costly to test.
+Thus, database systems implement only those integrity constraints that can be tested with minimal overhead: